-An “S election” is the process by which a company designates itself as an S Corporation (versus, for example, a C Corporation).
+An “S election” is the process by which a company designates itself as an S Corporation (versus, for example, a C Corporation) for purposes of the United States Internal Revenue Code.
 S Corporations are selected for their tax benefits.
 S Corporations generally do not pay federal income tax but pass the tax liability for their profits through to their stockholders.
 Consequently, profits earned by an S Corporation will be taxed only once.
 Similarly, losses of an S Corporation flow through to the stockholders and may be deducted by the stockholders on their individual tax returns (subject to certain significant limitations).